 Call 561-272-0800

-12-Step Programs: Definition, Usage, How It Works, 12 Steps, Pros and Cons, Effectiveness
+12-Step Programs: Definition, 12 Steps, How It Works, Pros and Cons, Effectiveness

 A 12-step program is a structured form of group therapy designed to help individuals overcome addiction and compulsive behaviors.
 Originally developed by Alcoholics Anonymous (AA) in 1935, this approach has been adapted to address a wide range of addictions, including narcotics, gambling, and eating disorders.